SilverHalf/mount-balrior/ura/strategy-lcm.md

 ---
 layout: page
-title: CM Strategy
+title: LCM Strategy
-nav_order: 2
+nav_order: 3
 parent: Godscream Ura
 ---

 [Return to Home](../index.html){: .btn } [Return to Overview](./overview.html){: .btn } [Mechanical Reference](./mechanics.html){: .btn }

-# Recommended Ura Strategy
+# Recommended Legendary Ura Strategy

 > The following is a strategy that works in Legendary Mode.
 You can use the same strategy in Challenge Mode in order to already practice for transitioning to Legendary at some point.